cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-headless/index.md

 ## 8. Accessing the workers from the Mac

-To makes it even more convenient, we want to access the workers directly form the Mac.
-For this reason we have designed a tunnel command that makes teh setu real easy.
+To makes it even more convenient, we want to access the workers directly from the Mac.
+For this reason, we have designed a tunnel command that makes the setup real easy.
-You call it on teh manager node as follows
+You call it on the manager node as follows

 ```bash
 (ENV3) pi@red:~ $ cms host setup red00[1-2] user@mac.local
 ```

-THis will print out a file that that you need to opy theinto  to your `~/.ssh/config` file on your Mac.
+This will print out a file that you need to copy it into  to your `~/.ssh/config` file on your Mac.
 We will soon have a command that will add them for you without using an editor.